Frequently Asked Questions

 What is the typical length of graduate studies in your department?

 Most M.A. students finish between one and a half years and two years.
-Most Ph.D. students take four or five years to finish the degree.
+Most Ph.D. students take five years to finish the degree.

 Do I have to have a master’s degree before I can apply for your Ph.D. program?